 - Financial liabilities designated as a hedge of a net investment in a foreign operation, provided the hedge is effective,

 - Qualified cash flow hedges, provided they are effective.

 Assets and liabilities from foreign operations, including the goodwill and fair value adjustments that result from the acquisition, are translated into euros at the closing rate on the reporting date.
 Income and expenses from foreign operations are translated at the average rate for the year.

-On the disposal of a foreign operation that results in loss of control, joint control or significant influence, the corresponding cumulative amount recognised in the foreign currency translation reserve up to this date is reclassified to profit or loss as part of the result on disposal.
+On the disposal of a foreign operation that results in loss of control, joint control or significant influence, the corresponding cumulative amount recognised in the currency translation reserve up to this date is reclassified to profit or loss as part of the result on disposal.
 In the case of only partial disposal without loss of control over a subsidiary that includes a foreign operation, the corresponding portion of the cumulative exchange difference is attributed to the non-controlling interests.
-If the Group partially disposes of an associated or jointly controlled company that includes a foreign operation, but retains significant influence or joint control respectively, the corresponding portion of the cumulative foreign exchange difference is reclassified to profit or loss.
+If the Group partially disposes of an associated or jointly controlled company that includes a foreign operation, but retains significant influence or joint control respectively, the corresponding portion of the cumulative currency translation difference is reclassified to profit or loss.

-If the settlement of monetary items in the form or receivables or liabilities from or to a foreign operation is neither planned nor probable in the foreseeable future, the resulting foreign currency gains and losses are considered part of the net investment in the foreign operation.
-The foreign currency gains and losses are then reported in other comprehensive income and recognised in the foreign currency translation reserve in equity.
+If the settlement of monetary items in the form of receivables or liabilities from or to a foreign operation is neither planned nor probable in the foreseeable future, the resulting foreign currency gains and losses are considered part of the net investment in the foreign operation.
+The foreign currency gains and losses are then reported in other comprehensive income and recognised in the currency translation reserve in equity.

 Major exchange rates

 EUR closing rates